xeon123/KCNA-notes/3 Containers with Dockers.md

 ### Docker Desktop Architecture

 - Provides a friendly UI for Mac, Windows, and Linux.
-- Runs a hidden VM/subsystem for Docker runtime isolation.
+- **Runs a hidden VM/subsystem for Docker runtime isolation.**
 - Supports Docker CLI, Kubernetes integration, and Docker Desktop Extensions (marketplace for bundled applications).
-	- Docker Extensions in Docker Desktop allow developers to bundle Docker-based applications into a single package that can be easily installed and run by end-users.
+	- Docker Extensions in Docker Desktop allow **developers to bundle Docker-based applications** into a single package that can be easily installed and run by end-users.
 This feature enables developers to create self-contained applications that include all the necessary dependencies, making it easier for users to get started with their apps.
 - Key feature: Flexibility to reset the Docker and Kubernetes environment with a click.

 ### Using Docker Desktop

+One of the primary benefits of using Docker Desktop is that it provides a highly flexible and self-contained environment for running containers.
+If something goes wrong or you need to start from scratch, you can simply reset the Docker Desktop VM and start again with a clean slate.
+This makes it ideal for development, testing, and learning environments.

 - **Running Containers**:
     Example: `docker run -it ubuntu bash` to interact with a Ubuntu container.